Effectiveness and Safety of SAR156597 in Treating Diffuse Systemic Sclerosis

 - History of anaphylaxis to any biologic therapy.

-- Evidence of any clinically significant, severe or unstable, acute or chronically progressive, uncontrolled infection or medical condition (eg, cerebral, cardiac,pulmonary, renal, hepatic, gastrointestinal or neurologic other than SSc or SSc-ILD)or previous, active or pending surgical disorder, or any condition that may affect patient safety in the judgment of the Investigator.
+- Evidence of any clinically significant, severe or unstable, acute or chronically progressive, uncontrolled infection or medical condition (eg, cerebral, cardiac,pulmonary, renal, hepatic, gastrointestinal or neurologic other than SSc or SSc-interstitial lung disease) or previous, active or pending surgical disorder, or any condition that may affect patient safety in the judgment of the Investigator.

-- High dose steroids (>10 mg/day prednisolone equivalent); or change in steroid dose within 4 weeks prior to screening or during the screening period; or expected changes during the course of the study.
+- High dose steroids (>10 mg/day prednisolone equivalent); or change in steroid dose within 4 weeks prior to/during the screening period; or expected changes during the course of the study.